Battery Charging Station Safety

 Key Hazards

-- Electrical shock from improper connections
+- Electric shock from damaged chargers, cords, or connections

 2–3 Minute Talk Script